openedinc/callisto/README.md

 Callisto relies on Postgres to store the attributes of each Caliper event individually.
 This includes columns such as actor_id, action_id, and object_id.
 As new Caliper events get created the following rules should be followed for generating Postgres tables and their columns.
 The rules here are also useful for code the expects to populate rows to the table.

-Table names (following the ActiveRecord convention) should be the Caliper event name with underscores between words.
+Table names (following the ActiveRecord convention) should be the Caliper event name (its type) with underscores between words.
 For example the Caliper AssessmentEvent has the table name "assessment_events".

 The columns that must always be present include:
 * id - a unique ID for the row stored in the table.
 This is necessary for the ActiveRecord ORM to function.